Get

 Before You Start: Things You Will Need

-If you know that your dog is going to have an amputation, it is a good idea to get some things ready for them when they are able to come home.
-Some of these items you might have around your house already, but some of them you might need to buy or order online.
-Those things are suggestions that will help you and your dog, but you may be able to find substitutions.
+If you know that your dog is going to have an amputation, it is a good idea to get things ready for them when they come home.
+Some items you might have around your house already, but others you might need to buy or order online.
+These things are suggestions that will help you and your dog, but you may be able to find substitutions.

 • Large clean towel